Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

-The Cathedral of Siracusa, which incorporates the Athenanion – the most important sacred temple of the polis – is unique in the world: it is a pagan temple and a Christian church at the same time.
-It stands on the ruins of a temple dedicated to Athena and it was built in 480 BC; besides the baroque facade, it hides Doric columns still visible both inside and outside.
+The Cathedral of Siracusa, which incorporates the Athenanion – the most important sacred temple of the polis – is the only one in the whole world to be a pagan temple and at the same time a christian church: it stands on the ruins of a temple dedicated to Athena, built in 480 bc and it hides, behing the baroque facade something from the past in its doric columns still visible from the inside and the outside.

 Let’s continue with the Greek Theatre.
 Housed in the hollow of a hill overlooking the sea of Syracuse, it is certainly among the most famous theatres of the ancient world.
 Its construction began in the fifth century BC.
 It was immediately known for its works: Eschilio represented the Women of Etna and the Persians.

-Again in Siracusa, there is the Orecchio di Dionisio, a funnel-shaped artificial cave carved into limestone; it is about 23 meters high and it vaguely reminds of an ear that develops for 65 m in depth.
+Again in Siracusa, there is the Orecchio di Dionisio (Dionisio’s ear), a funnel-shaped artificial cave carved into limestone; it is about 23 meters high and it vaguely reminds of an ear that develops for 65 m in depth.
 It has exceptional acoustic properties: sounds are amplified up to 16 times and create a strong echo.

 Castle Eurialo in Siracusa is the most important example of military architecture of the Greek era.
 It was built in about 400BC by the terrible tyrant Dionisio with the aim of protecting the city from the highest point of the so called Epipoli terrace, that means “above the city”.

 The stop in Ragusa includes a visit to the site of Kamarina, a precious archeological heritage located on land and underwater, an important colony of Siracusa.
 Today there are only ruins and archaeological finds.
 The acropolis preserves the remains of the Temple of Athena and the agora: the excavations are still in progress.
 The remains of the walls are located below the hill of Heracles.
-The finds are preserved in the Archaeological Museums of Kamarina, Ragusa and Siracusa; also, the Regional Museum of Kamarina retains a section devoted to underwater archeology.
+The finds are preserved in the Archaeological Museums of Kamarina, Ragusa and Siracusa; also, the Regional Museum of Kamarina keeps an area reserved to the submarine archeology.